 There are four main drivers for 7-day services: reducing mortality, increasing hospital efficiency, providing easier access to NHS services, and ensuring patients receive the same standard of care regardless of the day of the week.

 Not surprisingly, there has been least support for 7-day services from those who already work less than full time.
-Currently 20% of the consultant population works less than full time.
-This represents 39% of female consultants and 7% of male consultants.
-The proportion of female consultants is growing: currently over 34% are female, but more than 50% of those under the age of 35 are female, with a polarisation of specialties without an out-of-hours commitment.
+Currently 22% of the consultant population works less than full time.
+This represents 41% of female consultants and 11% of male consultants.
+The proportion of female consultants is growing: currently over 35% are female, but for those under the age of 35 this rises to more than 50%, with a polarisation of specialties without an out-of-hours commitment.
 Thus there is potentially a conflict between the needs of the population for increasing generalist skills out of hours, provided by a workforce with an increasing proportion who may be unable or reluctant to commit to this.

 There is increasing demand for healthcare, while the current budget leaves the number of physicians and trainees static.
 To help meet demand, other healthcare providers may become involved.
-Physicians associates (PAs) are a new healthcare professional who, although they are not doctors, work to the medical model, with the attitudes, skills and knowledge base to deliver holistic care and treatment within the general medical and/or general practice team under defined levels of supervision.
+Physician associates (PAs) are a new healthcare professional who, although they are not doctors, work to the medical model, with the attitudes, skills and knowledge base to deliver holistic care and treatment within the general medical and/or general practice team.
 PAs are dependent practitioners who work within agreed guidelines and predetermined levels of senior supervision (consultant, registrar or GP).

 Physicians are increasingly looking after inpatients within the hospital, particularly out of hours, and therefore any gaps in trainee rotas are of significance.
-The last consultant census (2016) revealed that overall 28% of consultants are frequently aware of gaps in trainees’ rotas, such that patient care is compromised.
-A further 51% reported that while there are gaps, a solution can be made so that care is not compromised.
+The last consultant census (2016) revealed that overall 55% of consultants are frequently or often aware of gaps in trainees’ rotas, such that patient care is compromised in 22% of these, while in 75% a solution can be made so that care is not compromised.

 The situation is worst in those specialties contributing to the acute take.
 In 2016, LATs (locum appointments for training) were abolished in England, so that any trainee post not filled by an NTN (national training number) holder will be more difficult to fill, which is likely to exacerbate the problem.
-13% of consultants are regularly asked to act down, 32% on a one-off basis.
-Again, this occurs more frequently in the acute specialties where 29% of consultants report that there has been a consultant vacancy in their department for longer than 6 months.
+6% of consultants are regularly asked to act down, 23% on a one-off basis.
+Again, this occurs more frequently in the acute specialties.

 As well as being a competent clinician, a physician also needs to be a leader, researcher, teacher and trainer, involved in the management of the medical service and in training other professionals.
 Over a lifetime career the proportion of time spent in each of these roles will vary.
 The amount of time spent carrying out management, audit, research or training responsibilities usually, but not always, increases compared with clinical commitments.
 Within a department, roles may be distributed among several people but it is likely that every individual will undertake some activity in each area.